 If you’ve gotten this far into this post without realizing the Holland I’m talking about isn’t in the Netherlands, let me clarify that right now.
 Though visiting Amsterdam in spring to see tulip fields is surely a bucket-list trip, tulip season in Holland, Michigan, in the United States is also worth a visit!

-Therefore, visiting during Tulip Time in Holland can be a fun day trip from Grand Rapids, West Michigan’s largest city.
+Therefore, visiting during Tulip Time in Holland can be a fun day trip from Grand Rapids, whether you are a local or visitor.
 It’s also perfect for weekend getaways from Chicago, Detroit, Indianapolis, and Milwaukee.

 Holland’s Dutch Roots